 Because of the strong demand for many courses, we ask our students to seek advising from faculty in the majorand to get their account holds lifted prior to the beginning of the registration period.

-The department accepts transfer credits in the major (up to six courses or 18 credit hours).
+The department can accept transfer credits from two- and four-year institutions in the major (up to six courses or 18 credit hours).
 Students must see their faculty advisor in the department or the department chair to determine whether or not a transfer course will actually count towards completion of the major.
 This is a separate process from transferring courses into Towson University.
 For USM schools or Maryland community colleges or universities, the department asks students to supply the course description for each course they would like considered.
 For courses completed outside of Maryland, a syllabus must be submitted to the department advisor for review and consideration.

 If you need an advisor, please email us at SOANdept AT_TOWSON.

 Once you have reached 45 credits, you will have to file a degree completion plan with your advisor.
 Your advisor will discuss this with you during your advising session.
 The templates below represent a possible path to 4-year graduation for each concentration.